ThiagoAguirre/ThiagoAguirre/README.md

-i'm thiago
-And here below are some things about me
+i'm Thiago and here below are some things about me!!!!

 - 🌱 I’m currently learning python, c++ and SQL languages and a language that interests me!
 - 👯 I’m looking to collaborate on companies with good quality!!!